jillibus/Vechicle-Identification/README.md

 ### Dashboard
 > We will present our project in Tableau Dashboard for our final deliverable.
-> We will create an application of our Vehicle Recognition Model
+> We will presenet a prototype of our future Application
-  * Our application will allow a user to upload an image and choose a button to run the application
-  * The application will return if the image uploaded has a vehicle in the image or not.
-  * Our application will be hosted on Amazon Web Services, AWS.
-  * We will be using Flask and Pickle to integrate the model into the application.
-> In addition to using a Flask template, we will also integrate D3.js for a fully functioning and interactive dashboard.
+> We will also integrate D3.js for a fully functioning and interactive dashboard.

 ## Results